astropy/halotools/docs/quickstart_and_tutorials/quickstart_guides/working_with_halotools_provided_catalogs.rst

 Downloading and Caching Halotools-Provided Catalogs
 ********************************************************

+This section of the documentation describes how to get up and running with the halo and particle catalogs provided by Halotools.
+To see if Halotools provides the catalogs you need, see the :ref:`supported_sim_list` page.
+If you want to use your own catalog and/or use Halotools to process an alternative catalog, see :ref:`working_with_alternative_catalogs`

 Halotools provides a handful of homogeneously processed halo catalogs and associated particle data.
 These catalogs have been prepared into a standard form, and so